 Put the day's footage in a folder — or folders per moment (getting ready, ceremony, party).
 Add your music track.

-Wedding Pro reads each clip's recording timestamp and assembles the day in the exact order it happened.
+Pulse Edit reads each clip's recording time and assembles the day in the exact order it happened.
 Long moments stay on the same clip, cut to the beat — no random jumps.
+If you shot with two cameras, their clips interleave correctly as long as the cameras' clocks were in sync.

 You get a finished timeline, synced to the music, ready to refine in DaVinci Resolve — free or Studio.
 The grunt work is done.

 You drop your clips into a folder.
-Wedding Pro reads each clip's timestamp, arranges them in the real order of the day, and cuts them to the beat of your chosen music — then exports a finished timeline into DaVinci Resolve.
+Pulse Edit reads each clip's recording time, arranges them in the real order of the day, and cuts them to the beat of your chosen music — then exports a finished timeline into DaVinci Resolve.

 Yes.
 It exports a standard timeline (OTIO) that opens in all versions of DaVinci Resolve, including the free one — no scripting required.